A creamy filling made with chicken taco flavors is spread over a soft flour tortilla and rolled up to make the most delicious Mexican pinwheels ever!

 - experiment with a different sour cream to cream cheese ratio (the more sour cream you use, the “wetter” the filling will be)

 Like with most pinwheels, once you roll up the tortilla, you’ll want to chill them in the refrigerator (the whole rolls) for a bit, so they firm up.
-Otherwise, when you go to slice them, they’ll get mashed and sort of fall apart… definitely no bueno!
-Oh, and a sharp serrated knife makes slicing the 1 inch sections a breeze!
-I used my bread knife, which was probably overkill… but let’s be honest, it was the only clean serrated knife, because I. hate. doing. dishes.
-I can’t be alone in that, right you guys? 😉
+Otherwise, when you go to slice them, they’ll get mashed and sort of fall apart.
+I recommend using a sharp serrated knife, it makes slicing the 1 inch sections a breeze!

 I really hope you all give these a try… whether it’s for a party, cookout, snack or dinner… I really think you’ll love them as much as we sure do!